xdrip/xdrip_docs/docs/use/3dotsmenu.md

 Toggling the checkboxes will give hints on the actual function.

-Once set, you can cange the reminder title by touching it.
+Once set, you can change the reminder title by touching it.

 You can modify it with a long touch.